 Appointed to the Board: October 2014

-He began his career at the National Farmers' Union and then spent 21 years fulfilling a variety of roles in the Welsh Government, including health, economic development, social justice, public service delivery and education.
+He began his career at the National Farmers' Union and then spent over twenty years fulfilling a variety of roles in the Welsh Government, including health, economic development, social justice, public service delivery and education.
 Having also been Head of Finance and Compliance at the Welsh Government, Emyr has an excellent understanding of governance and how it can be used to improve the performance of an organisation.

 Appointed to the Board: October 2014